SPL-BGU/numeric-sam/README.md

 2. model learning.
 3. validation.

-The first stage is the trajectory creation stage, which is independent from the latter stages.
+The first stage is the trajectory creation stage, which is independent of the latter stages.
 The second and third stages are dependent on the first stage since the process will not run without trajectories.
-The algorithm
+The algorithm returns a safe action model that can be validated using the VAL algorithm.

 * Create a directory containing the **domain file**, the **problems** and, in case that the tested domain is numeric, a mapping file that contains a mapping of the preconditions to their respected fluents.
 For example - _sattelite_fluents.json_.